StarPlayrX/bigmac/README.md

 7. `cd bigMaster.master`
 8. Omiting `sudo` follow the `Pre Install track in this guide`
 9. Quit the Terminal app
-10. Open the Big installer app.
-Here you can select previous installations of Big Sur betas and upgrade them!
+10. Within the window of the booted up install media: select the `Big Sur install icon` and click the `continue` button.
+Select your disk and agree to the license.
-11. Complete the install
-12. Boot from the `Install mac OS Big Sir` disk again.
+11. After the install is complete, boot from the external USB `Install mac OS Big Sir` disk again.
 13. Open Terminal
 14. `cd /Volumes/pathToBigMacDisk/`
 15. `cd bigMaster.master`